 F. Recording Data.
-Unless otherwise indicated herein, all references to recording data refer
+Unless otherwise indicated herein, all references to recording data refer to the real property records of the Counties.

 G. Use and Benefit of Report.
 This Report has been rendered by Holland & Hart LLP for the use and exclusive reliance of the Company.
-Holland & Hart and its attorneys do not assume for HOLLAND & HART LLP
+Holland & Hart and its attorneys do not assume any responsibility or liability to any third party as to the correctness of any statement, comment or content herein, in the absence of our express written consent.